roytang/blog/content/notes/2016/05/737089898717450240/index.md

   url: https://twitter.com/roytang/statuses/737089898717450240/
 ---

-RT [@tangincheek](https://twitter.com/tangincheek/): arent we all actors on the stage of life
+arent we all actors on the stage of life